AceByte/HCOLMaps/IssuesAndTODOs.md

    - Add exits to the map to represent possible exit points.

-8. **Dynamic Floor Limits**

-   - Make the floor limits dynamic to allow for easy extension to more floors.

-9. **Error Handling for Invalid Nodes**

-   - Add error handling in the `updatePath` method to handle cases where the start or end nodes are invalid or do not exist.

 12. **Optimize Pathfinding Algorithm**

     - Optimize the Dijkstra's algorithm implementation for better performance with larger graphs.